cybercraftit/user-frontend-for-elementor/readme.txt

 = Pro =

-Pro version includess the following features to extend the awesomeness !
+<a href="https://cybercraftit.com/user-frontend-for-elementor-pro/" target="_blank">Pro version</a> includess the following features to extend the awesomeness !

 1) Accessibility control - user can  controll the privacy/accessibility of any widget, form, page etc.
 2) Content creation by guest - logged out/guest user can create post, page or any content